The-Marcy-Lab-School/open-source-hello-world/README.md

 ## helloWorld()

-It logs the text "Hello, World" to the console.
+This function logs the text "Hello, World" to the console.

 ## helloName(name)

-This takes a perameter and then it says "Hello, Ann" if name is equal to "Ann".
+This function takes a perameter and then it says "Hello, Ann" if name is equal to "Ann".

 ## Instrcutions